-- They inform potential clients about the number of decisions and amount of work that goes into various types of project.
+- It informs potential clients about the number of decisions and amount of work that goes into various types of project.

-- They build more awareness of your business though the distribution of valuable and informative content.
+- It builds more awareness of your business though the distribution of valuable and informative content.

-- They allow you to gather valuable feedback from a wider range of people, and:
+- It allows you to gather valuable feedback from a wider range of people, and:

-- Encourage greater work by committing you to a project and making you even more responsible for the outcomes.
+- Encourages greater work by committing you to a project and making you even more responsible for the outcomes.

 Sharing is caring

 We all care deeply about the quality of design everywhere, and I truly believe that we can benefit from being more open about what we do every day.
-The journey of design is often more interesting than the outcome, and there is so much knowledge out there that it’s incomprehensible to me that so many talented individuals and firms worldwide work in silos.
+The journey of design can sometimes be more interesting than the outcome, and there is so much knowledge out there that it’s incomprehensible to me that so many talented individuals and firms worldwide work in silos.